Undivided Resources

 “It’s okay to spend time with just the other children sometimes, to give everybody a bit of a break from the extra attention and work that the child with disabilities may require.
 It doesn’t mean they have to be left out all the time, but it’s important to take a break, because depending on the sibling’s disability, it can be pretty isolating.”

-In Los Angeles, you can find a Sibshop meetup through the following organizations:
+You can find a sibling support meetup through the following organizations:

-• Club 21 Sibshops are for kids 8–12 and meet on Saturday mornings.
+• Club 21 Sibshops are for kids 8–12 and meet on Saturday mornings in Pasadena.

 • The Sandy Feet Initiative in Orange County holds events for siblings ages 7–13, including monthly meetups at Children’s Hospital of Orange County as well as beach clean-ups, weekend workshops, and week-long camps.